Overview of Program

 Food and Lodging

-During the Institute, you will stay at the North Campus Apartments on the Wake Forest University campus, at a hotel in Philadelphia and George Washington University’s Thurston Hall in Washington, D.C., and with a host family.
-The North Campus apartments are 2-3 bedroom apartments that will each house 4-6 fellows.
-Each apartment is equipped with a kitchen and common living space.
+During the Institute, you will stay at the Martin Residence Hall on the Wake Forest University campus, at a hotel in Philadelphia and George Washington University’s Thurston Hall in Washington, D.C., and with a host family.
+The Martin Residence Hall offers a glimpse of dormitory life with ample communal space.
 Please consult the enclosed “Dorm Rules” sheet for further information about expected behavior in the dorms.

 While staying on campus, you will have access to the main dining hall, affectionately known as “the Pit.”
 You will receive a dining card that enables you to visit the dining hall for breakfast, lunch, and dinner.
 During your stay with the host families, you will only have access to the dining hall for lunch.
 You are expected to have breakfast and dinner with your host families.